Girl recalls poor care in Texas border station

 Customs and Border Protection officials have repeatedly said the agency is “in a crisis mode” with too many immigrants and not enough resources.

-Customs gave journalists a tour of the Clint Border Station on June 26, and a congressional delegation headed there Monday.
+Customs gave journalists a tour of the Clint Border Station on June 26, and a congressional delegation visited Monday.

 In a facility designed to temporarily hold 100 adults, there were 117 children when AP visited, well below the 700 children Border Patrol said were detained there at one point earlier this year.